Bharath5806/MYPROJECTS/README.md

 ### Step 6: Finalizing the Rollout

-After thoroughly testing the canary version and confirming its stability and performance, proceed to roll out the new version across your cluster.
+After thoroughly testing the canary version and confirming its stability and performance, proceed to roll out the new version across our cluster.
 Update the stable deployment to use the new version’s image and scale down or remove the canary deployment.

 ### Service Mesh for Traffic Management

-Istio: Control traffic flow to your canary deployment in Istio with VirtualServices:
+Istio: Control traffic flow to our canary deployment in Istio with VirtualServices:

 ```bash
 apiVersion: networking.istio.io/v1alpha3